 Applying to physical therapy school

 Applying to physical therapy school is complicated.
 Many factors are considered in admission and these differ in importance by school.
 Know that we are here to help!
 Advisors at Health Professions & Prelaw Advising can help you develop your best strategy and troubleshoot problems you encounter in your application.
-Make sure to attend a Personal Statement Writing Workshop and PTCAS Application Workshop so you can get started early on your application and find out the steps involved.

 The PTCAS application #